DS-BootCamp-DSI-Columbia/AY2018-2019-Winter-Collaboratory-Faculty/README.md

 ### The Columbia [Data Science Institute](http://datascience.columbia.edu/) and [Columbia Enterpreneuship](http://entrepreneurship.columbia.edu/) are organizing the Third Winter-Intensive Collaboratory Data Science Boot Camp

 The [Collaboratory@Columbia](http://collaboratory.columbia.edu/) is pleased to announce our 3rd annual free **Winter-Break Data Science Boot Camp**.
-Designed by faculty and postdoctoral scholars from Columbia University’s [Data Science Institute](http://datascience.columbia.edu/), the curriculum includes on-line learning material, introductory lectures, hands-on laboratory experiences and a capstone project.
+Designed by faculty and postdoctoral scholars from Columbia University’s [Data Science Institute](http://datascience.columbia.edu/), the curriculum includes on-line learning material, introductory lectures and hands-on laboratory experiences.

 The boot camp's mission is to enable Columbia faculty members, postdoctoral researchers and senior Ph.D. students to adopt more state-of-the-art data-science tools in their research and educational activities.
-To achieve this goal, we have designed a 3+2 model that is different from the previous week-long format.
-The first three days (January 9th-11th) will be a *data science skill camp* that consists of three one-day long courses taught by DSI core curriculum's instructors on *exploratory data analysis and visualization*, *statistical modeling for causal inference* and *machine learning*.
-On January 14th and 15th, we will have a two-day "research hackathon," a data science research intensive camp, where faculty will work with teams of data science students on a short research project from their field.
+To achieve this goal, we have designed a new modular model that is different from the previous week-long format.
+On January 9th-11th, we will have a *data science skill camp* that consists of three one-day long modules taught by DSI core curriculum's instructors on *exploratory data analysis and visualization*, *statistical modeling for causal inference* and *machine learning*.

+[***Postponed/Cancelled***] We decided to postpone this portion of the boot camp due to the scheduling challenges.
+We will organize a similar event in the future.

+~~On January 14th and 15th, we will have a two-day "research hackathon," a data science research intensive camp, where faculty will work with teams of data science students on a short research project from their field.
 During this two-day *data science research camp*, faculty participants will explore a potential data-driven research idea, gain first-hand experience on working with data science students, and map out the required data-science workflow for the proposed idea, while supported by the boot camp instructors.
-Participants, working with their student team members, will also be encouraged to create data science teaching modules based on their project.
+Participants, working with their student team members, will also be encouraged to create data science teaching modules based on their project. ~~

 [**Apply for the boot camp**](https://goo.gl/forms/1UiJgkoN2FFSMYBu1) (Deadline 11:59pm 12/17/2018)